Skip to Main Content

 Undergraduate Tuition & Fees

 Saint Michael’s reserves the right to change various prices and policies without prior notice.
-The College will, however, make every effort to notify schools, students and prospective students of significant changes.
+The College will, however, make every effort to notify the college community, students and prospective students of significant changes.

 Deposits